como-usar-correccion-gamma-en-fuentes-de-luz-con-arduino

 analogWrite(pin, CorrectGamma_Table8(PWM));

 This table is stored in flash memory, occupying 256 bytes.
-Which is quite acceptable, and has the advantage that the correction calculation is very fast.
+This is quite acceptable, and has the advantage that the correction calculation is very fast.

-Another option is to use integer arithmetic to adjust an equation to the gamma relationship.
-We avoid using floating point numbers to avoid the calculation involved.
+Another option is to use integer arithmetic to fit an equation to the gamma relationship.
+We avoid using floating-point numbers to avoid the associated computational cost.
 Thus, we arrive at the following function.

 uint8_t CorrectGamma8(uint8_t value)